MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-sdiageng.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines whether scripted diagnostics will execute diagnostic packages that are signed by untrusted publishers.

 If you enable this policy setting, the scripted diagnostics execution engine validates the signer of any diagnostic package and runs only those signed by trusted publishers.